-- The dog owner did not act in a reasonable way to keep the dog from harming others
+- The dog owner did not act in a reasonable way to keep the dog from harming others.

-- You did not provoke the dog to bite
+- You did not provoke the dog to bite.

-- Your injuries and other damages directly resulted from owner negligence and the dog attack
+- Your injuries and other damages directly resulted from owner negligence and the dog attack.

-If the dog has also been considered as vicious, such as, if it has bitten someone before, that can almost automatically show the owner was negligent.
+If the dog has also been considered vicious, such as if it has bitten someone before, that can almost automatically show the owner was negligent.
 A dog owner is also negligent if they let their dog roam freely, outside of any fence or enclosure, without any attempt to stop the bite from occurring.

-You will also need to show that the dog was not on their owner’s own property when the bite occurred.
+You will also need to show that the dog was not on its owner’s property when the bite occurred.
 Although the owner can still be found negligent in these types of situations, they are less likely to be found negligent if the dog was defending their property and they had a “beware of dog” sign present, for example.

 Newnan Dog Bite Lawyer Near Me 404-400-4000